 Defining the \(L^2\) Space of \(k\)-Forms on Riemannian Manifolds

-ABSTRACT In order to define the Laplacian on Riemannian manifold \((M,g)\), one needs to define the space it acts on.
+ABSTRACT In order to define the Laplacian on Riemannian manifold \((M,g)\), one needs to define the space it acts on (or at least a dense subset).
 This post defines the Riemannian volume form, and the \(L^2\) space of functions (and more general \(k\)-forms) on Riemannian manifolds.
 This will allow for the development of the Laplacian operator in this more general setting in later posts.

 Setting.
 Let \((M, g)\) be a Riemannian manifold of dimension \(n\) with metric tensor \(g\).
 The metric induces an inner product on the tangent space \(T_{x}M\) at each point \(x \in M\), denoted by \(g(v,w)\) for vectors \(v,w \in T_{x}M\).